How the Amboy Dukes Bridged Psychedelia and Hard Rock on ‘Journey to the Center of the Mind’

 In April 1968, the Amboy Dukes released of one of the era's most definitive singles, "Journey to the Center of the Mind," which perfectly captured that bridge between psychedelia and the emerging hard-rock sound.

-The band had released their self titled debut in late 1967 to little, if any, fanfare outside of their home base of Detroit.
-Despite a highly energized take on the blues classic "Baby, Please Don't Go," and a couple well placed covers of Cream and the Who, the LP fizzled out before it ignited.
-With album No. 2, the band had an ace up their sleeves.
-Written by the band’s guitarists, Ted Nugent and Steve Farmer, “Journey to the Center of the Mind” was pure dynamite.
+A self-titled debut arrived in late 1967 to little, if any, fanfare outside of their home base of Detroit.
+Despite a highly energized take on the blues classic "Baby, Please Don't Go," and a couple of well-placed covers of Cream and the Who, the LP fizzled out.
+With album No. 2, Journey to the Center of the Mind, the Amboy Dukes had an ace up their sleeves.
+Written by guitarists Ted Nugent and Steve Farmer, the title track was pure dynamite.

 Though drug connotations are obvious, the notoriously anti-drug Nugent claimed to be unaware of such things.
-"I've been criticized so many times because, oh yeah sure Ted, you didn't know that was about drugs,” he said on VH1's Behind the Music.
-"I thought, good idea, journey to the center of your mind ... good idea, a person should always reflect."
+"I've been criticized so many times because, 'oh yeah, sure Ted, you didn't know that was about drugs,'" he said on VH1's Behind the Music.
+"I thought, 'good idea, journey to the center of your mind ... good idea.'
+A person should always reflect."
 Whether Nugent believed it, it certainly fit the ongoing hallucinatory mood of the times.

 That one track, however, is only part of the album's story.
-The album kicks off with a one-two punch of "Mississippi Murderer" and "Surrender to Your Kings” — both raw, blues soaked rockers, full of gritty desperation.
-Lead singer Steve Farmer does his best down and out blues man impression to good effect.
-We are also made well aware that Nugent was a force to be reckoned with on guitar.
+Journey to the Center of the Mind kicks off with a one-two punch of "Mississippi Murderer" and "Surrender to Your Kings" -- both raw, blues soaked rockers, full of gritty desperation.
+Amboy Dukes singer Steve Farmer does his best down-and-out bluesman impression to good effect.
+We are also made well aware that Ted Nugent was a force to be reckoned with on guitar.
 His lead on "Flight of the Byrd" which is down and dirty, while his playing on "Scottish Tea" is highly melodic and inventive.

-Despite the raunch of much of the material, there is also a more pop sensibility to the entire album that plays through nicely.
+Despite the raunch of much of the material, there is also a more pop sensibility to Journey to the Center of the Mind that plays through nicely.
 When that approach works, such as on "Missionary Mary," it's truly clicks.
 The approach is more tentative on "Why Is a Carrot More Orange Than an Orange," which delves deeper into waters more familiar to the Strawberry Alarm Clock or even the Lemon Pipers.
-It's pseudo-intellectual gibberish lyrics and an almost bubblegum musical approach seem a step too far for these rockers.
-The second half of side two plays out like a suite, with the songs, all written by Farmer, connecting to each other.
+It's pseudo-intellectual gibberish lyrics and an almost bubblegum musical approach seem a step too far for the Amboy Dukes.
+The second half of side two plays out like a suite, with the songs – all written by Farmer – connecting to each other.

 The Top 100 Albums of the '70s